-Economic Development All Economic Development Activities in this Program Year will be carried out by GFDA through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
+Economic Development All Economic Development Activities in this Program Year will be carried out by the Great Falls Development Authority (GFDA) through the administration of their already established CDBG Revolving Loan Fund for the purpose of job creation and retention for low to moderate income households.
 This program operates on program income from CDBG.

-Planning and Administration: City staff to administer, manage, and monitor CDBG and HOME funded activities.
+Planning and Administration: City staff from the Planning and Community Development Department will continue to administer, manage, and monitor CDBG and HOME funded activities.